 Ever got confused about the difference between a VPC and a VPN, too?
+You're not alone.
+VPCs and VPNs are often puzzled as they:

 VPC under spotlight

-They’re also not limited to a single server and can manage great-numbers of virtual machines.
+They’re also not limited to a single server, and can manage great numbers of virtual machines.
 Plus, Elasticity is on top for VPCs, giving you automatic virtual expansion for sudden traffic increases.

 VPC additional perks